 How to Boil Potatoes

 First, make sure to peel your potatoes.
 It’s good to leave a little skin on depending on what you are using your potatoes for, because the skin is packed with nutrients.
-It’s also good to use a good vegetable peeler like the Rada Vegetable Peeler.

 When your potatoes have been peeled, place them in a large pot on the stove and fill with water so that the potatoes are covered by about half an inch.
 Toss in just a little salt to be sure your water doesn’t boil over.
 After your water has boiled, turn the stove down to medium-high heat and let your potatoes simmer for 20 minutes.